simonhaenisch/md-to-pdf/readme.md

-  --md-file-encoding      Set the file encoding for the markdown file --stylesheet-encoding   Set the file encoding for the stylesheet --config-file           Path to a JSON or JS configuration file --devtools              Open the browser with Devtools instead of saving the PDF (for debugging)
+  --md-file-encoding      Set the file encoding for the markdown file --stylesheet-encoding   Set the file encoding for the stylesheet --config-file           Path to a JSON or JS configuration file --devtools              Open the browser with devtools instead of creating PDF --debug                 Show more output on errors
 ```

-The first argument is `path/to/file.md` and the second one optionally specifies the `path/to/output.pdf`.
+If no arguments are given, all markdown files in the current directory will be converted.
+Otherwise, the first argument is `path/to/file.md` and the second one optionally specifies the `path/to/output.pdf`.
 If you omit the second argument, it will derive the pdf name from the markdown filename and save it into the same directory that contains the markdown file.
 Run `md2pdf --help` for examples on how to use the cli options.

-Paths to local images have to be relative to the markdown file location and the files have to be within the same directory the markdown file lives in (or subdirectories of it).
+Paths to local images have to be relative to the markdown file location and the files have to be within the same directory the markdown file lives in, or subdirectories of it.

 #### Page Break